 Keep the hard stuff

 Next, to make it really work, give managers the space to explore their own unique leadership style, but also help them with the hard stuff for any people leader – having difficult conversations, giving feedback, holding others accountable, creating a cohesive team, leading diverse teams...
 (If you want some data, we did extensive research to find the Top 18 New Manager Challenges.
 Hit us up.)
 But this "help" shouldn't be easy.
-To be impactful it has to push participants beyond their comfort zones, involve a lot of learning by doing, and require some rigorous, hard thinking.
+To be impactful, it has to push participants beyond their comfort zones, involves a lot of learning by doing, and requires some rigorous, hard thinking.
+If they are not diving into this, there may be a hill, will or skill challenge on your hands.

 So what's new?